Flat tire: Bicycles

-Thin-walled tires, especially those used in road racing bicycles are particularly susceptible to puncture by road debris, such as thorns, and small pieces of glass that would not affect tires with more substantial tread.
+Thin-walled tires, especially those used in road racing bicycles, are particularly susceptible to puncture by road debris, such as thorns, and small pieces of glass that would not affect tires with more substantial tread.
 The equipment needed to repair or replace a bicycle inner tube is comparatively minimal, and frequently carried by cyclists.

-On the road, the easiest approach to a flat tire, should a spare inner tube be available, is to replace the tube.
+On the road, the easiest approach to dealing with a flat tire, should a spare inner tube be available, is to replace the tube.
 The wheel is removed, the tire levered from the rim and inspected for causes of damage, and the inner tube replaced and wheel inflated.
 Re-inflation can be carried out by the use of a frame mounted pump or a CO_{2} cartridge inflator.
 The CO_{2} cartridge is generally a single use item only while the pump can be used to inflate many flat tires.
 The inner tube may then be repaired at a later date.

 The repair of inner tubes may be necessary on the road.
 Several methods exist to locate a small puncture, including submersion in water with dish soap, but without a bowl of water available, the simplest method may be to inflate the tube until air can be felt escaping from the puncture.
 Once located, the puncture is cleaned, and a patch applied (see Louis Rustin for the invention of the puncture patch).
 Note that tire valves may also become damaged.
 In this case, repair of the inner tube will not be possible, and the tube should be replaced.

 Should damage to the tread of the outer tire be substantial, a tough, self-adhesive patch, known as a boot may additionally be placed inside the tire.
 Folded paper currency is frequently used as a makeshift boot by cyclists in need.

 Racing bicycles frequently use tubular tires, which are glued to a special, flat wheel rim.
 The use of these is often restricted to circumstances where a full spare wheel is available.

 Another approach to preventing punctures of lightweight tires is to use kevlar belts in the tire tread construction.

 Another approach to preventing punctures in bicycle and other tires in general is the use of Slime, a proprietary brand of injectable liquid thick chemical goo.
 This chemical "goo" has a tendency to stick to, and coat the outer wall of the inner tube or tire, thus adding another layer of flexible rubber-type protection on the inside of the inner tube or tire.
 Many MTB riders, or "Mountain Bike Riders", further pre-treat their tires to prevent serious punctures or to prevent punctures in the first place.
 There are other brands of this same type of liquid, either in an unpressurized container or pressurized container with inflatable gas which is sold in many auto and bicycle stores.
 The auto sales version of this Fix-A-Flat type of chemical is sold in America.